robinkii/robinkii/README.md

 # Welcome to the Realm of the Bandgeek 🎼.

-My name is Robin and I am a full-stack web developer residing in Kentucky.
+My name is Robin and I am a developer residing in Kentucky.

 ### About Me 🙋‍♂️